ethanyoung/dotfiles/README.md

 For a quick setup
 ---
-Using `setup.sh` to do a quick setup.
+Using `setup.sh` for a quick setup.